Rockies vs. Cubs Player Props Betting Odds

 Hoerner Stats

-- Hoerner heads into this game looking to extend his six-game hit streak.
-During his last 10 outings he is batting .275 with two doubles and three walks.
+- Hoerner has picked up at least one hit in seven games in a row.
+During his last 10 outings he is batting .286 with two doubles and a walk.

 Hoerner Recent Games